tamucc-gcl/lab_protocols/hic_01_crosslink_store.md

    * Either add XXX uL Glycine (final concentration of XXXmM)
    * or add 176.5 uL, 5M Tris solution (final concentration of 750mM) to quench the reaction.
      *	Change from Glycine to Tris based on this protocol and links therein https://star-protocols.cell.com/protocols/71
-•	Add 150uL of Tris solution to buffered formaldehyde & sample solution
-4) Centrifuge for 5 minutes at 300xG at 4°C. Discard supernatant into an appropriate collection container.
+5. Centrifuge for 5 minutes at 300xG (if possible at 4°C).
+Discard supernatant into an appropriate collection container.
-5) Resuspend cells in 1ml of cold 1X PBS and spin for 5 minutes at 300xG at 4°C. Discard supernatant and flash-freeze cell pellets in liquid nitrogen or dry ice/ ethanol.
+6. Resuspend cells in 1ml of cold 1X PBS and spin for 5 minutes at 300xG at 4°C. Discard supernatant
-6) Either proceed to the rest of the protocol or store cell pellets at -80°C
+7. Add DNA preservative
+   * if possible, flash-freeze cell pellets in liquid nitrogen or dry ice + ethanol.
+8. Storage: as cold as you can get, down to -80°C

+---

+## FIELD INSTRUCTIONS FOR TISSUE

+1. Take fresh tissue sample and place in snap-cap tube
+   * Live is best, the thinner the tissue the better so that formaldehyde can penetrate
+   * In fish, liver has been demonstrated to work well
+2. Crosslink DNA by adding 1 mL formaldehyde solution (final concentration of 1%, v/v) to pellet.
+Incubate at room temperature for 10 minutes while inverting tubes.
+3. Add reagent to quench the crosslinking reaction and incubate at room temperature for 5 minutes with gentle mixing (slowly rock tubes)
+   * Either add XXX uL Glycine (final concentration of XXXmM)
+   * or add 176.5 uL, 5M Tris solution (final concentration of 750mM) to quench the reaction.
+     *	Change from Glycine to Tris based on this protocol and links therein https://star-protocols.cell.com/protocols/71
+4. Discard supernatant into an appropriate collection container.
+If possible, place tubes in ice bath.
+5. Resuspend cells in 1ml of cold 1X PBS and incubate 5 minutes (in ice bath if possible.
+Discard supernatant
+6. Add DNA preservative
+   * if possible, flash-freeze cell pellets in liquid nitrogen or dry ice + ethanol.
+7. Storage: as cold as you can get, down to -80°C

 ## CITATIONS